﷽

 If it is defective, He will say: See there are some optional prayers offered by My servant.
 If there are optional prayer to his credit, He will say: Compensate the obligatory prayer by the optional prayer for My servant.
 Then all the actions will be considered similarly.
 [Abu Dawud 864]

-An important thing about Nafl prayer is that you cannot fix the amount of it aside from these 12 rakaat mentioned by Prophet S.A.W.
-For example if a person offers 4 nafl prayer after Isha and then he starts telling/forcing his kids that you should pray these 4 nafl prayer that is wrong.
+An important thing about Nafl prayer is that you cannot fix the amount of it.
+Aside from these 12 rakaat mentioned by Prophet S.A.W.
+For example, if a person offers 4 nafl prayer after Isha and then he starts telling/forcing his kids that you should pray these 4 nafl prayer, that is wrong.
 You are making it obligatory while neither the Prophet nor Allah has made it obligatory on you.
 So please don't.
-It's up to that person on how many nafl prayer he wants to prayer whether it be 100 rakat, 12 rakat or 2 rakat, there is no compulsion.
+It's up to that person on how many nafl prayer he wants to pray.
+Whether it be 100 rakat, 12 rakat or 2 rakat or none, there is no compulsion.

 I have seen people who are hafiz e Quran but they don't pray.
 In this case being a "Hafiz" won't benefit you in any way and this is probably because they don't know what they are reading/reciting in the prayer.